merely-useful/py-rse/index.md

 But just as some astronomers spend their careers designing telescopes, some researchers focus on building the software that makes research possible.
 People who do this are called \gref{research software engineers}{rse};
-the aim of this book is to get you ready for this role, i.e., to help you go from writing code for yourself to creating tools to help your entire field advance.
+the aim of this book is to get you ready for this role by helping you go from writing code for yourself to creating tools to helping your entire field advance.

-All of this material can be freely re-used under the terms of the Creative Commons–Attribution License (CC-BY 4.0);
-please see Appendix \@ref(license) for details.
-The source for the book lives in a public Git repository;
-corrections and additions are very welcome, and everyone whose work is included will be credited in the acknowledgments.

 ## The Big Picture {#intro-big-picture}

 Our approach to research software engineering is based on three related concepts:

--   \gref{Open science}{open_science} focuses on making data, methods, and results freely available to all by publishing them under \gref{open licenses}{open_license}.
+-   \gref{Open science}{open_science}: Making data, methods, and results
+    freely available to all by publishing them under \gref{open licenses}{open_license}.

--   \gref{Reproducible research}{reproducible_research} means ensuring that anyone
+-   \gref{Reproducible research}{reproducible_research}: Ensuring that anyone
-    with access to data and software can feasibly reproduce results, both to check them and to build on them.
+    with access to the data and software can feasibly reproduce results, both to check them and to build on them.

--   Software is \gref{sustainable}{sustainable_software} if it's easier for people to maintain it and extend it than to replace it.
-However, sustainability isn't just a property of the software: it also depends on the skills and culture of its users.
+-   \gref{Sustainable}{sustainable_software} software: The ease with which to maintain and extend it rather than to replace it.
+Sustainability isn't just a property of the software: it also depends on the skills and culture of its users.